techeazy-consulting/techeazy-devops/README.md

 ## Submission
 This project is submitted as part of Assignment 3.
 Please review the project requirements and ensure that all necessary components are included.

+## Future/incomplete work
+* Passing stage parameter via Github input
+* Validate health check stage is not working properly so you  can test the application manually, but you have to wait 2-3 minutes to application get started.